esphome/esphome-docs/components/sensor/resistance.rst

 Note:
 ------------------------
-Some boards like NodeMCUv2 needs to multiply adc reading by 3.3 to provide accurate result because they have built-in voltage divider on ADC pin (https://arduino.stackexchange.com/a/71952)
+Some boards like NodeMCUv2 needs to multiply ADC reading by 3.3 to provide accurate result because they have built-in voltage divider on ADC pin (https://arduino.stackexchange.com/a/71952)

 .. code-block:: yaml